-This 1981-based Pride narrative of Pride Toronto has of course been fed to and repeatedly picked up by the straight media, which are in turn the means by which the majority of people, queer and straight, get their versions of Toronto's LGBTQ history.
+This 1981-based Pride narrative has of course been repeatedly picked up by the straight media, which are in turn the means by which the majority of people, queer and straight, get their versions of Toronto's LGBTQ history.
 So once again part of a complex queer history loses its place -- even within the queer community.
 In a heterosexual culture, where much of what is queer has been disregarded, purged, or rewritten in a manner that denies us heritage, this is par for the course.
 To have this originate within queer culture itself shows how vulnerable our history is, even in our own hands.

-Moreover, because 1981 was such a watershed year and Pride celebrations have become such a presence in Toronto, the insistence on dating Pride from that year only furthers the urge to date the birth of the modern Toronto queer presence similarly.
+Moreover, because 1981 was such a watershed year and Pride celebrations have become such a presence in Toronto, dating Pride from that year only furthers the urge to date the birth of the modern Toronto queer presence similarly.
 This results in a general ignorance of the roots of that entity, humble and messy as they were.
 The 1970s were an era of community and community division, a mix of political briefs and zaps, pickets and picnics, protest marches and attempts to work the corridors of power.
 In that decade queer people both struggled to feel out the shape of the political movement they were creating and battled towards a new sense of themselves.
 In Toronto, for the most part, this gradual chipping away at the way things were lacks the clear and decisive moments around which myth-making can begin, and so the decade finds itself at first overshadowed, then slipping out of the story.

 The consequences to Pride in Toronto, of dating it only from 1981, is to take Pride itself out of the larger narrative, to deny it resonance with what came before.
 For a quick example of how this changes the view consider the July/2016 issue of Toronto Life and its recounting of Toronto queer history.
 There the huge 1981 St. Lawrence Market rally that was part of the 1981 bathraids protests becomes a mere appendage of modern Pride.
 It finds itself referred to as the first Pride event in Toronto history.